rschmehl/vplot3d/README.md

 ### Lines and circular arcs

+Uses `matplotlib`'s `plot` function to draw lines and arcs, the latter as discretized polylines.

 ### Vectors and arc measures

 Uses [SVG markers](https://jenkov.com/tutorials/svg/marker-element.html) as symbols to depict the arrowheads.
 To precisely meet the target point with the tip of the arrowhead, the line part of the vectors or arc measures is shortened.